cloudblog004/fantasticfoodies/content/en/posts/629-steps-to-make-any-night-of-the-week-vegetable-indomie-and-egg.md

 Hello everybody, it is Jim, welcome to my recipe site.
 Today, we're going to make a distinctive dish, vegetable indomie and egg.
 It is one of my favorites.
 This time, I am going to make it a little bit tasty.
 This will be really delicious.

 Indomie and Egg. indomie super pack•Fried offals•yaji•curry powder•oil•sliced onions•seasoning cube•eggs.
 The Recipies lndomie, egg,carrot, green beans, onions, vegetable oil and Chile pepper. thank you for watching subscribe to my channel for more videos.
 Note: There are several other noodle makers in Nigeria that have similar products like indomies.
-Indomie sells different flavor spinoffs, including vegetable, chicken, chicken curry, hot &amp; spicy, barbeque chicken, and rendang.
+Indomie sells different flavor spinoffs, including vegetable, chicken, chicken curry, hot & spicy, barbeque chicken, and rendang.

 Vegetable indomie and Egg is one of the most favored of current trending foods on earth.
 It's easy, it's fast, it tastes delicious.
 It is enjoyed by millions every day.
 They are fine and they look wonderful.
 Vegetable indomie and Egg is something that I have loved my entire life.